arithescientist/chicago_primary_cause_of-caraccidents/readme.md

 --->

 # Purpose
-The goal of this research is to analyze past housing data in order to predict sell prices of homes and answer the following questions:
+The goal of this research is to analyze chicago car accident reports data in order to classify the primary cause of an accident and answer the following questions:
    * Q1 - What is the distribution of car accident causes?

    * Q2 - What regions do the most car accidents occur?